gitandre/INF3720-HCI-2/Chapter 3 - Conceptualizing Interaction/README.md

 **Quotes & Attributions**:
 - **Preece et al. (2002)**: Highlighted instructing as a primary interaction type for **fast and effective user-system commands**. 📝✨

+#### 3.5.2 Conversing 💬🤖

+**Conversing Interaction** is about having a **two-way communication with a system** that feels like talking to another person.
+The system acts as a dialogue partner, making it interactive and human-like!
+Here’s a breakdown:

+1. **Conversational Interaction Explained** 🗣️
+   - Users engage in a **two-way conversation** with the system, unlike giving one-way commands.
+The system acts like a conversational partner, rather than simply following instructions. 👫🤖
+   - Common examples include **chatbots, advisory systems, voice assistants (e.g., Siri)**, and customer support systems. 📞💻

+2. **Simple vs. Complex Conversations** 🧠💡
+   - **Simple Conversations**: Voice-recognition systems for banking or ticket booking.
+Users provide keywords or numbers like "yes" or "no." 💳🎟️
+   - **Complex Conversations**: Natural language processing for more detailed queries, like "How do I change the margin widths?" 📝

+3. **Benefits** 🌟
+   - Allows for **natural and familiar interactions**: People interact in ways similar to how they would with another person.
+Examples include asking Siri to schedule a meeting or check the weather. 🗓️☂️

+4. **Challenges** 🚧
+   - **Cumbersome interactions**: Sometimes, menu-driven conversations become repetitive and annoying, especially with automated phone systems where users have to navigate through many levels of options before getting what they need. 📞😫

+**Quotes & Attributions**:
+- **Preece et al. (2002)**: Defined conversing as an interaction type where systems act as conversational partners, supporting natural and dialogue-based user experiences. 💬✨